 Since leading up The British School of Beijing’s University Admissions program in 2010, I have become a college admissions junkie—researching admissions best practices, learning about personal and career assessments, writing about the future of education, and visiting colleges all over the world (my family will confirm that I drag them to visit colleges wherever we travel).

-Outside of college admissions, I enjoy walking my dog Otto with good friends and their dogs, hiking, and visiting my kids at college.
-Although my early rowing successes include two national championships and a bid at the Olympic Trials, I consider one of my biggest rowing successes to be surviving the 2010 Oxford “Bumps Races” with rowers 25 years my junior.
-I currently “enjoy” most rowing on an ergometer or from the sidelines watching my children row in Division I and Division III.
+Outside of college admissions, I enjoy walking my dog, Otto, with good friends and their dogs, hiking, skiing, and visiting my kids in college and in their new careers.
+Although my early rowing successes include two national championships and a bid at the Olympic Trials, I consider one of my biggest rowing successes to be surviving the 2015 Oxford “Bumps Races” with rowers 25 years my junior.
+I currently “enjoy” most rowing on an ergometer or from the sidelines watching my youngest row in high school.